 TIP: User-generated content is defined as any form of content created by the product's end user.
 An example would be people taking pictures for Coca-Cola’s famous “Share a Coke” campaign.

 This particular email marketing strategy drives real-time engagement with your dedicated advocates and prospective customers while adding a flair of authenticity that many brands are sorely lacking.
-Further, this strategy is incredibly easy to implement with all the wonderful tools for garnering feedback at the disposal of the savvy marketing professional, be it through social media or dedicated review sites like G2.
+Further, this strategy is incredibly easy to implement with all the wonderful tools for garnering feedback at the disposal of the savvy marketing professional, be it through social media, A/B testing, or dedicated review sites like G2.

 Dynamic content and segmentation